Megalodiscus temperatus: Transmission

 Megalodiscus temperatus preferentially infects snails-its first intermediate host, tadpoles, and frogs-its definitive host.
 Thus, environments harboring M. temperatus include streams, ponds, and bodies of water.
 Snails, commonly Helisoma trivolvis, H. antosum and H. campanulata, acquire infection by way of miracidia penetration.
 Upon embryonated egg deposition into aqueous environments from feces of adult flukes in the large intestine of tadpoles and rectum of frogs, miracidia penetrate snails and undergo three generations of rediae in the liver-the third producing and releasing an immature cercariae into the tissues of the snail host.
 Daily shedding of mature cercariae opportunistically encyst on the skin of tadpoles and adult frogs, particularly the dark spots of the fore and hindlegs.
 Tadpoles then become infected by ingestion of such encysted metacercariae or inhalation of free cercariae and attach onto the large intestine and become gravid.
 During the process of metamorphosis, the process at which tadpoles structurally mature into adult frogs, flukes migrate superiorly into the small intestine, as far as possible as to elude being dispensed.
 As the intestine shortens after metamorphosis and adolescent frogs begin development of a protein diet, the remaining flukes return to the rectum.
 Infection in adult frogs may also occur by ingestion of metacercariae.

 Diagnosis

-Infection by M. temperatus may be identified by examining miracidia on snails, dead cercarae or formed metacercariae on tadpoles, and/or rectal flukes in adult frogs via dissection.
+Infection by M. temperatus may be identified by examining miracidia on snails, dead cercariae or formed metacercariae on tadpoles, and/or rectal flukes in adult frogs via dissection.